0sumrich/team-plan/README.md

 I also needed to be able to export the D3 svg to png for printing - another goal was to print and display in staff areas, so I used [saveAsPng.js](https://github.com/exupero/saveSvgAsPng)

 Originally you would just edit it from a csv file and then reupload it manually.
-Now I've put a mongoDB/mongoose database on the back end, so it's totally editable from the /edit page.
-It's serverside rendered just because I wanted to figure out how to do that with MERN stack.
+A couple of re-writes in to this project now.
+Now utilising React Materilised UI components for sleek data entry.

 The result
 ![alt text](planisphere-demo.png "Circular Team Plan")